Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 V MODA Crossfade LP2 Review

-The V Moda Crossfade LP2 is another stand out option for DJs.
-Especially for DJs that like to have their headphones be a statement piece.
+The V Moda Crossfade LP2 is another stand-out option for DJs.
+Especially for DJs who like to have their headphones be a statement piece.

 • Customizable via shield kits that attach to the outer section of the earcup.